Conflicts of interest

-Conflicts of interest can also break the law.
-They can cause serious problems for you and real damage to our integrity and reputation.
+Conflicts of interest run counter to the fair treatment we expect.
+They can also break the law and seriously damage our integrity and reputation.

-A Conflict of Interest arise when your private interests interfere, or could appear to interfere, with the best interests of Serco.
-Your own business judgement may be improperly influenced as result of the conflict, or because you or someone you know may benefit to the expense of the company or another employee.
+… arises when your private interests interfere, or could appear to interfere, with the best interests of Serco.
+Your own business judgement may be improperly influenced as a result of the conflict, or because you or someone you know may benefit at Serco’s expense or another employee.

-Examples of actual or potential conflicts of interest
+declaring any actual or potential conflict of interest we may have.